markmead/blog/posts/ruby-rails-ultimate-cheatsheet.md

 [Active Record Callbacks - Ruby on Rails Guides](https://guides.rubyonrails.org/active_record_callbacks.html)

-<Callout
-  theme="error"
-  text="Be careful when when using `update` in a callback as it can cause an infinite loop, to avoid this use `update_columns`"
+_Be careful when when using `update` in a callback as it can cause an infinite loop, to avoid this use `update_columns`_
-/>

 ### Query TRUE/FALSE on Boolean Column